5 Best Cajons: Peruvian Percussion Guide

 Schlagwerk CP 408 Dark Oak Cajon

-A perfect example of this is Schlagwerk who were one of the earliest companies widely market and produce the cajon.
-And true to their early roots, the Schlagwerk CP 408 is an affordably priced percussion instrument that offers utility both to traditionalist musicians as well as those looking to add in a new sonic flavor to their recording and live performances.
+The Schlagwerk CP 408 is an affordably priced percussion instrument that offers utility both to traditionalist musicians as well as those looking to add in a new sonic flavor to their recording and live performances.
+Schlagwerk was one of the earliest companies to produce the cajon.

-The defining feature of this cajon is that it allows musicians to quickly and easily remove or introduce the snares to the instruments sound.
-The cajon features a mechanism that can completely remove the snares from the playing surface, essentially making this two instruments in a single package.
-The benefits of this should not be understated, because it allows you to quickly and easily fundamentally change your instruments sound.
+This cajon features a mechanism that can completely remove the snares from the playing surface, essentially making this two instruments in a single package.
+The benefits of this should not be understated, because it allows you to fundamentally change your instruments sound.

 This cajon doesn’t come with a carrying bag/case, though while this is unfortunate it’s a common enough occurrence that we wouldn’t call it a notable flaw with this model because it’s a common occurrence with cajons in this price range.